HomePolitics and Current AffairsYogi intervenes to avoid probable faceoff between IAS and IPS lobby

 However, in the remaining seven districts of Agra, Ghaziabad, Kanpur, Lucknow, Noida, Prayagraj and Varanasi, police commissioners were to do the needful.

 The order was repealed immediately and new order with revised conditions was issued.
-The new order that DM would preside over the monthly law and order meetings and the SSP/SP, Additional DM, Additional SP, Deputy SP, senior prosecution officer, district government counsel and all station house officers (SHOs) would join those meetings.
+The new order states that DM would preside over the monthly law and order meetings and the SSP/SP, Additional DM, Additional SP, Deputy SP, senior prosecution officer, district government counsel and all station house officers (SHOs) would join those meetings.

 “How can SP or SSP be ignored when directly controls the law and order situation in district?
 If anything goes wrong, he is made accountable.
 He should be then given value also,” argues a senior police official.

-On the other hand, IAS officers say that under the dual system of police administration in the colonial era Police Act, the district collector is overall in-charge while the SP reports to him/her.
+On the other hand, IAS officers say that under the dual system of police in the colonial era Police Act, the district collector is overall in-charge while the SP reports to him/her.

 “I don't know why there is fuss.
 In all probability, DM is more senior than SSP/SP in service.
 He is accountable for the overall ‘health' of the district.
-If anything goes wrong, dispensation pulls the DM up.
+If anything goes wrong, political dispensation pulls the DM up.
 So why there is such arguments.
 This is no show-off of power,” said a senior IAS officer who requested anonymity.

 This happened in UP earlier also

 In Uttar Pradesh there has been such ‘skirmishes' between IAS and IPS earlier also.
-In 2017, Arvind Kumar (now retired), while serving as the principal secretary (home), issued an order dated May 9, 2017, making it mandatory for SSPs to take written permission from the district magistrate before transferring any policemen in the concerned district.
+In 2017, Arvind Kumar (now retired), while serving as the (home), issued an order dated May 9, 2017, making it mandatory for SSPs to take written permission from the district magistrate before transferring any policemen in the concerned district.

 Krishna took offence and not only responded to it by raising objections but also apprised his seniors on what transpired.
 He even put a request with the Uttar Pradesh DGP and principal home secretary, seeking his own transfer from the district for the sake of better administration.